 Amazon Macie SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of Macie, or any other Macie performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Macie; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the best practices described in the Macie User Guide on the AWS Site; (iv) that result in additional recovery time due to hitting Macie service limits; (v) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (vi) arising from our suspension and termination of your right to use Macie in accordance with the Agreement (collectively, the “Macie SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of Macie, or any other Macie performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Macie; (ii) that result from any voluntary actions or inactions from you; (iii) that result from you not following the best practices described in the Macie User Guide on the AWS Site; (iv) that result in additional recovery time due to hitting Macie service limits; (v) that result from your equipment, software or other technology; or (vi) arising from our suspension and termination of your right to use Macie in accordance with the Agreement (collectively, the “Macie SLA Exclusions”).